 Medicare Part B covers but is not limited to your basic medical needs, including:

-As of May 2022, 53% of Floridians are enrolled in a Medicare Advantage plan in Florida.
-Medicare Advantage (MA) plans, also known as Medicare Part C, are an alternative to Original Medicare (Medicare Part A and B).
+55% of Floridians are enrolled in a Medicare Advantage plan in Florida.
+Medicare Advantage (MA) plans, or Medicare Part C, are an alternative to Original Medicare (Medicare Part A and B).
 Medicare Advantage plans are offered by private insurance companies that contract with the Centers for Medicare & Medicaid Services (CMS).

 To qualify for a Medicare Advantage plan in Florida, you must be enrolled in Medicare Part A and B, plus live in the plan’s service area.

 Medicare Advantage plans are required to match the coverage offered by Original Medicare Parts A and B. Unlike Original Medicare, Medicare Advantage plans set their deductibles, coinsurance, and copays within limits established by the federal government.

 This means that you would limit out-of-pocket spending with a Medicare Advantage plan.
 Once you hit your out-of-pocket limit, including the deductible, the Medicare Advantage plan would pay 100% of covered healthcare costs for the remainder of the year.
 Original Medicare doesn’t have a cap on out-of-pocket expenses.

 Medicare Advantage plans are local to the county level, and there are many options for you to choose from.
 In 2023, there are 627 Medicare Advantage plans available.
 This is a 7.5% increase between 2022 and 2023.
 There were 583 plans available in 2022, 526 in 2021, and 474 in 2020.
 Now, there are even more ways to find a plan that’s right for your health and budget.